UBI FAQ and HOWTO

 I get "ubi_io_write: error -5 while writing 512 bytes to PEB 5:512"

 If you have a 2048 bytes per NAND page device, and have CONFIG_MTD_NAND_VERIFY_WRITE enabled in your kernel, you will need to turn it off.
-The code does not currently (as of 2.6.26) perform verification of sub-page writes correctly.
-As UBI is one of the few users of sub-page writes, not much else seems to be affected by this bug.
+The code did not currently (as of 2.6.26) perform verification of sub-page writes correctly.
+As UBI is one of the few users of sub-page writes, not much else seemed to be affected by this bug.
+In Linux 3.7, CONFIG_MTD_NAND_VERIFY_WRITE was removed:

 I get "no VID header found at PEB 7923, only 0xFF bytes"